xero-q/instashare-backend-django/README.md

 #### Steps
 - Run `pip install -r requirements.txt`
+- You will need a PostgreSQL database server
 - Create a file `.env` in the root folder and set the following environment variables:
     - `DB_HOST`
     - `DB_DATABASE`